mihajlo-jovanovic/advent-of-code-2021/README.md

 Dijkstra `Shortest Path` again...took a while to find the right state representation and code it in Rust, but it was worth it.

+## Things I learned about Rust while doing AoC
+* Derived traits: Copy vs Clone, Eq vs PartialEq
+* When to use usize vs u8, u32 etc.
+* Testing: use --nocapture to see std out, #[ignore] etc.